rmedaer/deb-libgit2/README.md

 	$ cmake .. -DCMAKE_INSTALL_PREFIX=/install/prefix
 	$ cmake --build . --target install

+If you want to build a universal binary for Mac OS X, CMake sets it all up for you if you use `-DCMAKE_OSX_ARCHITECTURES="i386;x86_64"` when configuring.

 For more advanced use or questions about CMake please read <http://www.cmake.org/Wiki/CMake_FAQ>.